 The Center for Writing is here to support you as you develop writing assignments.
-Director Laurie Britt-Smith and Associate Director Kristina Reardon are available to consult at any stage of the assignment writing process.
-Email firstname.lastname@example.org to schedule a 20-60 minute appointment to work through your assignments.
+Director Laurie Britt-Smith and Assistant Director Gabe Morrison are available to consult at any stage of the assignment writing process.
+Email firstname.lastname@example.org to schedule a 20- to 60-minute appointment to work through your assignments.

-- PDF: Writer's Workshop consultants explain what students struggle with most as they work with writing prompts
+- Prompts and Students (PDF): Writer's Workshop consultants explain what students struggle with most as they work with writing prompts.

 General Tips to Keep in Mind as You Design Assignments

-- Clearly defining the purpose of the writing task--and making that clear in the prompt itself--goes a long way in building student engagement.
+- Clearly defining the purpose of the writing task—and including that purpose in the prompt itself—goes a long way in building student engagement.
 As Katherine Gottschalk and Keith Hjortshoj write in The Elements of Teaching Writing (Bedford/St. Martin's, 2004): "Think of assignments as your writing for the course" (29).
 Getting students to understand why they are writing helps them understand the importance of the task.
 And that all starts with your assignment prompt.